 Sanji: Time to fry the dough.

 - Promoted to Love Interest: There are hints that Lost has made Bonney this for Ace.

 - Pyrrhic Victory: Implied to be the premise, and confirmed as such in Chapter 22: Luffy and Zoro make it to Raftel, but not before everyone else has been killed.

 - Razor Wind: In addition to Zoro's flying blade attacks, Luffy is capable of using the Rankyaku (Tempest Kick) technique in this fic.

-- Reasonable Authority Figure: While Luffy holds a bit of resentment for Smoker not intervening with Arlong (who could have easily dealt with him), he also recognizes that Smoker, for all his pride, is ultimately a good man, and refuses to needlessly kill him.
+- While Luffy holds a bit of resentment for Smoker not intervening with Arlong (who could have easily dealt with him), he also recognizes that Smoker, for all his pride, is ultimately a good man, and refuses to needlessly kill him.
 As well, he trusts him to put aside their differences long enough to neutralize the very real threat of Crocodile.